zh3ngxu/lab-airflow/README.md

 ## Set up EMR clister
 Create EMR cluster in AWS management console, the version could be `emr-6.15.0` with application `Hadoop Hive Spark`installed, make sure `EC2 instance profile` is attached with an IAM role that has `AmazonS3FullAccess` policy so that EMR cluster could read files from S3 bucket and write parquet files back to the bucket.
 Service role for Amazon EMR could be set to `EMR_DefaultRole`.
+Wait for around 10 minutes and copy the cluster id and replace `CLUSTER_ID` in the dag file.

 ## Set up Snowflake
 Login to the Snowflake website, and create a new worksheet as the default `ACCOUNTADMIN` role and copy the `scripts/snowflake_init.sql` code in the worksheet and execute the query.